 I especially love this folkloric tidbit.
 According to author Joanne Asala Eostre remained not only associated with the lunar cycle – but with the woodlands and wild places (echoes of Artemis and Diana?)
 Her priestesses were called “wudu-maer” or Wood Mothers and during spring rites it was customary to offer them bread, dumplings and buns.
 Markings on these Eostre cakes included the cross and the sun wheel which the Saxons believed symbolized the cosmic balance of heavens balance at the Spring Equinox.

 Despite the spread of Christianity, the traditions of eating crossed buns remained popular throughout Europe.
 And so the Roman Catholic Church had no choice but to keep them while overhauling their pagan meanings.
-The crossed bun or “boun” became Eucharistic bread made from the same bread dough consecrated for use in Holy Communion.
+Kraig notes “Christians have a cultural and mythological system in which they continually adapt ancient foodways and symbols”.
+The crossed bun or “boun” became Eucharistic bread made from bread dough consecrated for use in Holy Communion.
 Only now they symbolized the body of Christ and his suffering and crucifixion on the cross.

 Due to their association with Catholic “popery” the 16th century Protestant Queen Elizabeth I, banned their baking for any day except Good Friday, Christmas Day and at funerals upon pain or forfeiture of all such spiced bread to the poor …” To this day, most English bakeries will only make the buns during Easter week.

 Amongst the common folk, hot cross buns were considered magical.
 Those not eaten would be dried and crumbled—then used as a medicine powder to combat illness.
 Buns were hung from kitchen ceilings to protect their households from evil and protect boats from shipwreck.
 That they were associated with good fortune is illustrated by old English rhyme which goes “Half for you and half for me, Between us two shall goodwill be.”